DinnS/CppPlayground/README.md

 ## Folder Structure

-In the **BookChallengesGaddis** folder, you’ll find solutions organized by chapter.
+In the **BookChallengesGaddis** folder, you’ll find my solutions organized by chapter.
 Here’s a quick overview of what each chapter covers:

 - **Chapter07_ArraysVectors**: Solutions for challenges on arrays, vectors, and their applications.
 Includes examples of sorting, searching, and using STL vectors.
 - **Chapter09_Pointers**: Focuses on pointers, dynamic memory allocation, and pointer arithmetic.